kamiazya/typedoc-plugin-nomnoml/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

+## License

+This software is released under the MIT License, see [LICENSE](./LICENSE).